statgen/SLURM-examples/README.md

 ### Job dependencies

 Often we develop pipelines where a particular job must be launched only after previous jobs were successully completed.
 SLURM provides a way to implement such pipelines with its `--dependency` option:
 - `--dependency=afterok:<job_id>`.
-Submitted job will be launched if and only if job with `job_id` identifier will be successfully completed.
+Submitted job will be launched if and only if job with `job_id` identifier was successfully completed.
 If `job_id` is a job array, then all jobs in that job array must be successfully completed.
 - `--dependency=afternotok:<job_id>`.
-Submitted job will be launched if and only if job with `job_id` identifier will fail.
-If `job_id` is a job array, then at least one job in that array must be failed.
+Submitted job will be launched if and only if job with `job_id` identifier failed.
+If `job_id` is a job array, then at least one job in that array failed.
 This option may be useful for cleanup step.
+- `--dependency=afterany:<job_id>`.
+Submitted job wil be launched after job with `job_id` identifier terminated i.e. completed successfully or failed.

 Let's consider a pipeline with the following steps:
 1. split input data into *N* chunks;